Harlow (Paramount film)

 Harlow is a 1965 American biographical drama film directed by Gordon Douglas about the life of film star Jean Harlow.
-It stars Carroll Baker in the titular role and Raf Vallone, Red Buttons, Angela Lansbury, Peter Lawford, Mike Connors, Martin Balsam and Leslie Nielsen in supporting roles.
-The picture was released by Paramount Pictures shortly after Magna had released a different film with the same title and subject.
+It stars Carroll Baker in the title role and Raf Vallone, Red Buttons, Angela Lansbury, Peter Lawford, Mike Connors, Martin Balsam and Leslie Nielsen in supporting roles.

+The film was produced by Joseph E. Levine, who announced the project in late 1964.
+Filming began in February 1965, concurrent with another Harlow biopic with the same title and subject, starring Carol Lynley and produced by Magna Corporation.

+Harlow was distributed by Paramount Pictures, opening in June 1965, shortly after the release of the Magna biopic.
 Although the film failed commercially, it was successful in launching the hit song "Girl Talk" by Neal Hefti.
+Critical reaction was mixed, though Baker's portrayal of Harlow received praise, as well as the production values, sets, and cinematography.
+For his performance, Red Buttons received a nomination for Best Supporting Actor at the 23rd Golden Globe Awards.

 Plot

-The film opens with Harlow as a struggling extra and bit actress supporting a greedy stepfather Marino and a loving but oblivious mother "Mama Jean".
+Jean Harlow is a struggling extra and bit actress supporting a greedy stepfather Marino and a loving but oblivious mother "Mama Jean".
 With the help of agent Arthur Landau, she secures a contract at the studio of the Howard Hughes-inspired Richard Manley.
 The reception to her first film is disappointing, and at Manley's studio her career is stalled.

 When Manley attempts to add her to his list of seduced starlets, Harlow fights him off and tells him what she thinks of him.
 This scene turns out to be a ruse devised by her agent so that the now-furious Manley terminates her contract.
 Landau successfully pitches Harlow to Majestic Studios, and her career blossoms.

 Despite studio encouragement to marry another contract star, Harlow marries the apparently gentle and cultured Paul Bern, who is revealed to be impotent.
 Soon after, Bern commits suicide.
-His death, combined with the stress of her career, leads Harlow on an odyssey of failed relationships and alcoholism, culminating in her death of kidney failure at the age of 26.
+His death, combined with the stress of her career, leads Harlow on an odyssey of failed relationships and alcoholism, culminating in her death of pneumonia at the age of 26.